Students were introduced to acoustic detection tools

 • Providing accurate targeting to countermeasures and firepower units.

-Oles Zheleznyak, an engineer from the FENEK development team of Octava Defence, told the students of the Kyiv Aviation Institute during a lecture on modern methods of detecting air targets.
+This was told to the students of the KAI by an engineer from the FENEK development team during a lecture on modern methods of detecting air targets.

-During the event, the lecturer focused on the latest development of Octava Defence – the acoustic detection system “FENEK”, which is designed to detect air threats by acoustic noise, determine the azimuth and angle of the target with further targeting of countermeasures and fire.
-“FENEK has been successfully tested, is being tested in units and is effective in detecting air targets on the battlefield.
-Therefore, acoustic target detection technology is a very promising area for development and implementation in the activities of combat units,” said Oles Zheleznyak.
+As part of the event, the lecturer focused on the latest development – the acoustic detection device “FENEK”, which is designed to detect air threats by acoustic noise, determine the azimuth and elevation angle of the target, and then provide target designation to countermeasures and fire damage.

 Subscribe Newsletter